Sweden

-Sweden is a highly developed country ranked seventh in the Human Development Index, it is a constitutional monarchy and a parliamentary democracy, with legislative power vested in the 349-member unicameral Riksdag.
-It is a unitary state, currently divided into 21 counties and 290 municipalities.
+Sweden is a highly developed country ranked fifth in the Human Development Index.
+It is a constitutional monarchy and a parliamentary democracy, with legislative power vested in the 349-member unicameral Riksdag.
+It is a unitary state, divided into 21 counties and 290 municipalities.
 Sweden maintains a Nordic social welfare system that provides universal health care and tertiary education for its citizens.
-It has the world's 12th highest GDP per capita and ranks very highly in quality of life, health, education, protection of civil liberties, economic competitiveness, income equality, gender equality and prosperity.
-Sweden joined the European Union on 1 January 1995 but rejected Eurozone membership following a referendum.
-It is also a member of the United Nations, the Nordic Council, the Council of Europe, the World Trade Organization and the Organisation for Economic Co-operation and Development (OECD).
+It has the world's 14th highest GDP per capita and ranks very highly in quality of life, health, education, protection of civil liberties, economic competitiveness, income equality, gender equality and prosperity.
+Sweden joined the European Union on 1 January 1995 and NATO on 7 March 2024.
+It is also a member of the United Nations, the Schengen Area, the Council of Europe, the Nordic Council, the World Trade Organization and the Organisation for Economic Co-operation and Development (OECD).